cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 ```

 Since this app will be BYOV (Bring Your Own Views - I realize spelling it out
-doesn't really save any time but I like the acronym), we can create a `User` in
+doesn't really save time but I think it's neat), we can create a `User` in
 our Rails console to test with.

 ```ruby